 Section 9 provides that Superior Courts may have recess periods.
-This is determined by the Chief
+This is determined by the Chief Justice in consultation with the Heads of Court in order to enable Judges to do research and to attend to outstanding or prospective judicial functions that may be assigned to them.
+During each recess period, the Head of each Court must ensure that an adequate number of Judges are available in that Court to deal with any judicial functions that may be required, in the interests of justice, to be dealt with during that recess period.

-Justice in consultation with the Heads of Court in order to enable Judges to do research and to attend to outstanding or prospective judicial functions that may be assigned to them.
-During each recess period, the Head of each court must ensure that an adequate number of Judges are available in that court to deal with any judicial functions that may be required, in the interests of justice, to be dealt with during that recess period.
+In terms of the Superior Courts Act Regulations relating to criteria for determining the number of Judges to be appointed to the Supreme Court of

-In terms of the Regulations in terms of the Superior Courts Act relating to the criteria for determining the number of Judges to be appointed to the SCA and Divisions of the High Court of South Africa, court performance statistics and information relating to the performance of judicial functions is relevant when determining the number of Judges to be appointed at the Court.
+Appeal and Divisions of the High Court of South Africa court performance statistics and information relating to the performance of judicial functions is relevant when determining the number of Judges to be appointed at the Court.

-Norms and Standards for the performance of judicial functions
+Norms and Standards for the Performance of Judicial Functions

-In February 2014, the Chief Justice, pursuant to the constitutional imperative contained in section 165 of the Constitution and in section 6 of the Superior Courts Act (2013), enacted Norms and Standards for the performance of judicial functions with the unanimous support of the Heads of Court.
+In February 2014, the Chief Justice, pursuant to the constitutional imperative contained in section 165 of the Constitution and in section 6 of the Superior Courts Act, enacted Norms and Standards for the performance of judicial functions with the unanimous support of the Heads of Court.

-These Norms and Standards seek to achieve the enhancement of access to quality justice for all and to affirm the dignity of all users of the court system by ensuring the effective, efficient and expeditious adjudication and resolution of all disputes through the courts, where applicable.
+These Norms and Standards seek to achieve the enhancement of access to quality justice for all and affirm the dignity of all users of the court system by ensuring the effective, efficient and expeditious adjudication and resolution of all disputes through the Courts, where applicable.